v-thakkar/v-thakkar.github.io/now.md

 ### This page lists my current areas of focus

-[Last Updated: January 22, 2021]
+[Last Updated: March, 2022]

-- Mostly focusing on new job and related tech stuff
+- Practicing my Golang and Rust skills

-- Learning German
+- Setting up a new apartment and adulting hard

-- Setting up life in Berlin
+- Re-reading 'The Organized Mind' by Daniel Levitin (Next: Programmer's Brain)

-- Entangled life by Merlin Sheldrake
+- Trying to keep my plants alive